mhhung666/Software-Engineering-at-Google/zh-tw/Chapter-1_What_Is_Software_Engineering/Chapter-1_What_Is_Software_Engineering.md

 > [^11]: Beyer, B. et al. Site Reliability Engineering: How Google Runs Production Systems.
 (Boston: O’Reilly Media,2016).
 >
-> Beyer, B. et al. Site Reliability Engineering: 谷歌如何執行生產系統。(Boston: O'Reilly Media, 2016).
+> Beyer, B. et al. Site Reliability Engineering: Google 如何執行生產系統。(Boston: O'Reilly Media, 2016).
 >
 > [^12]: Whenever we use “scalable” in an informal context in this chapter, we mean “sublinear scaling with regard to human interactions.”
 >